 For nearly five years Citigroup Inc. sent retail customers the wrong research ratings on more than 1,800 stocks, causing many to buy and hold shares they never would have owned.

-The Financial Industry Regulatory Authority or FINRA fined Citigroup $5.5… Continue Reading
+The Financial Industry Regulatory Authority or FINRA fined Citigroup $5.5 million and ordered it to pay at least $6 million in compensation to retail customers for the ratings errors.… Continue Reading

 The Financial Industry Regulatory Authority fined Raymond James $2 million for using a system that didn’t properly monitor or review employee emails.

 From late 2007 to September 2017, Raymond James’ email review system was “flawed in significant respects,” FINRA said.… Continue Reading